Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 is an array of indices.
 The number of indices in the array is determined by the number of branches defined in the `Branches Size` property.
 Each branch corresponds to an action table, you can specify the size of each table by modifying the `Branches` property.
+The `Branch Descriptions` property holds the names for each available branch.
 Set the `Vector Action Space Size` and `Vector Action Space Type` properties on the Brain object assigned to the Agent (using the Unity Editor Inspector window).